0xairdropfarmer/krisssite/content/posts/2020-01-09-Getting-start-with-React-native-maps.md

 };
 ```

-then import Marker component
+Then, we need to import the Marker component from the react-native-maps package as shown in the code snippet below:
 ```jsx
 import MapView, { PROVIDER_GOOGLE, Marker } from "react-native-maps";
 ```

-wrap by MapView component
+Now, we can integrate the Marker component inside the MapView component as shown in the code snippet below:

 ```jsx
 <MapView